This topic walks you through the major components and features in Demand Management.

 This document contains the following information:

 In Demand Management, requests are the means by which actions and processes are initiated and driven.
 Requests contain all of the information required to take a series of actions that move requests through a workflow.
-Viewing Requestsprovides information on the major features of Demand Management requests.
+View requestsprovides information on the major features of Demand Management requests.

 You can use Demand Management to submit several different types of requests, from simple software defect requests to project scope change requests.
 Create requests provides the details on how to create different types of requests.

 After you create a request, you process and manage it.
-Processing and Managing Requestsprovides instructions on how to open and update requests, and how to use reports and portlets to manage requests.
+Process and manage requestsprovides instructions on how to open and update requests, and how to use reports and portlets to manage requests.

 Micro Focus customers who have both Demand Management and Project Management can integrate Demand Management's request tracking capability with Project Management's deliverable date and actuals tracking capabilities.
 Integrating Requests and Projects provides information on how to integrate and work with tasks and requests.